 Meeting notices are to be posted at least 48 hours in advance at the public body office, on a website of the public body or D.C. government, and published in the D.C.
 Register.
-Notice requirements are lessened for the pandemic emergency (no office posting) but that’s also over with the end of the emergency July 25, 2021..
+Public posting requirements originally lessened for the pandemic have been continued until December 2022.

 If I can’t attend, what record must be available afterwards?

 Meetings must be recorded, since it is difficult to argue it’s infeasible.
 Written minutes (available within 3 days) are a substitute only if full records are not feasible.

 A copy of the full record, including any recording or transcript, shall be made available for public inspection as soon as practicable, but no later than 7 business days after the meeting.

 Deadlines were postponed for issuing meeting minutes or full after-meeting materials for the duration of a public health emergency.
 That began in March 2020 but ended July 25, 2021.

 Can a public body close part or all of a meeting?

 Meetings must be open unless specific steps are followed: